Cataract Surgery Cape Town

 What treatment is available?

-The most effective treatment for cataracts is an operation to remove the cloudy lens, and replace it with an artifical clear lens.
+The most effective treatment for cataracts is an cataract surgery to remove the cloudy lens, and replace it with an artifical clear lens.
 This lens will remain in your eye lifelong.
 Diets or drugs have not been shown to slow or stop the development of cataract.

 cataract operation

-Cataract operations are mostly done under local anaesthetic with intravenous sedation, administered by an anaesthetist.
+Cataract surgery is mostly done under local anaesthetic with intravenous sedation, administered by an anaesthetist.
 It is rarely performed under general anaesthetic.
 We will ensure that you are comfortable and relaxed throughout the procedure.
 You may vaguely see some movement but no details of the operation.

 The operation is done with the aid of a microscope and a ‘phacoemulsification’ machine which controls all fuidics in the eye.
-A small incision is made in the cornea; the incision is so small that stictches are not usually necessary.
+During a cataract surgery a small incision is made in the cornea; the incision is so small that stictches are not usually necessary.
 During the operation the lens containing the cataract is removed and replaced with an artifical lens.
 This lens will remain in your eye premanently.
 A clear shield will be placed over your eye at the end of the procedure to protect it from accidental rubbing and bumping after the operation.

 cataract operation